Model LEGO: Creating Models Like Disassembling and Assembling Building Blocks: Introduction

 \section{Introduction}

-Convolutional neural networks (CNN), the mainstream deep learning model architecture, has achieved milestone breakthrough in the computer vision area.
-However, the well-known `black-box' characteristic of CNN has limited its further research and application.CNN was initially inspired by the concept of receptive field in the biological visual system~\cite{hubel1962receptive}.
-The biological visual information processing system consists of visual senses, visual pathways and multi-level visual centers that enable the generation, transmission and processing of visual information~\cite{1987Psychophysical}.

-There have been many works ~\cite{1995Concurrent,1987Psychophysical,Treisman1963Selective} that focus on exploring the mechanisms of the biological visual information processing systems.
-The psychophysical studies conducted by Livingstone et al.~\cite{1987Psychophysical} and Essen et al.~\cite{1995Concurrent} show that visual information such as form, color, movement, and depth are synchronously processed in the primary visual cortical areas.
-In the latter half of the visual information processing, different visual information processed by the primary visual cortical areas are integrated for the final recognition~\cite{Treisman1963Selective}.
-Furthermore, Livingstone et al.~\cite{1987Psychophysical} have verified that the intermediate visual cortex neural mechanisms are composed of relatively independent subdivisions.
+Convolutional Neural Networks (CNNs), as the predominant architecture in deep learning, play a crucial role in image, video, and audio processing~\cite{chen2022spanconv,du2023adaptive,shen2023deepmad}.
+CNNs were originally inspired by the concept of receptive fields in the biological visual system~\cite{hubel1962receptive}, and our focus is to explore and leverage similar characteristics within CNNs.
+Various studies \cite{1995Concurrent,1987Psychophysical,Treisman1963Selective} have delved into unraveling the intricacies of biological visual information processing systems.
+Notably, Livingstone et al.~\cite{1987Psychophysical} substantiated that the intermediate visual cortex comprises relatively independent subdivisions.

-Some works~\cite{2009Visualizing,2015Understanding,2016Multifaceted,2016Synthesizing,2013Deep,2011Inceptionism} try to visualize significant layers and neurons of CNN models, which shows that form, color, texture, edge features are processed by different convolutional kernels in the low-level of CNN, and the class-aware features occur in the high-level of CNN.
-The above phenomena indicate that the feature processing mechanism of CNN is similar to the parallel processing mechanism ~\cite{1995Concurrent,1987Psychophysical} and information integration theory~\cite{Treisman1963Selective} of the biological visual systems.
+Some studies~\cite{2009Visualizing,2015Understanding,2016Multifaceted,feichtenhofer2020deep,2016Synthesizing,2013Deep,2011Inceptionism} have endeavored to visualize critical layers and neurons within CNNs.
+These visualizations demonstrate that in the more shallow layers of CNNs, form, color, texture, and edge features are processed by distinct convolutional kernels, whereas deeper layers are responsible for category-aware features.
+The above phenomena of feature processing within CNNs demonstrates the similarity to the parallel processing mechanism \cite{1995Concurrent,1987Psychophysical} and the information integration theory \cite{Treisman1963Selective} proposed in biological visual systems.
+Consequently, this paper is dedicated to the exploration and practical utilization of these distinct subsystems within CNNs.

-The subdivisions of the visual system raise a question: \emph{Are the deep models also composed of different subsystems?} Unfortunately, few works have investigated the subsystem in deep models until now.
-In this paper, we investigate a novel task, termed as Model Disassembling and Assembling (MDA-Task), in response to the above subsystem question.
-For MDA-Task, based on the subsystem consumption, the deep models are expected to be disassembled and assembled without performance cost like playing LEGO toys.
-The MDA-Task is supposed to be appropriate for existing deep learning model such as CNN, GCN, GNN, RNN, Transformer, and et al.